miayam/cs-intro/004 Binary Search/README.md

 He moves the current rightmost position (number 6) to the right (number 7) and split it into halves.

-He use `Math.floor` to find it.
-What is the result of 7 divided by 2 using `Math.floor`?
+He uses `Math.floor`.
+What is the result of 7 divided by 2?
 It's still 3.

 He moves the current rightmost position to the right (number 8) and split them into halves again.
 It's 4.